-TagYerit has most recently released their 4th CD, "Shimmer".
+TagYerit's most recent release - their 4th CD, "Shimmer", was in 2009.
 Just as TagYerit was putting the final touches on their new song “Neat Junk” about the perils of ‘collection addiction’, one of their own longtime collections became the focus of a Smithsonian Channel interview.
 The Channel’s “Stories From The Vaults” series featured songwriters Rich & Flo Newman’s “Whole World Toilet Paper Museum” in September 2009.

 Home | Contact | Music